-Hallow's End is World of Warcraft's annual Halloween event, which features achievements and cosmetics such as transmog, pets, and mounts that are only available during the two weeks the event is active each year.
+Hallow's End is World of Warcraft's annual Halloween event.
+Featuring achievements and cosmetics such as transmog, pets, and mounts, some are only available during the two weeks this event is active each year.

-Hallow's end lore-wise, began as a holiday event that the humans of Lordaeron celebrated to end the harvest season, but also marks the date where the Forsaken broke free from the control of the Lich King.
+Within the lore, Hallow's End began as a holiday event that the humans of Lordaeron celebrated to end the harvest season, but also marks the date where the Forsaken broke free from the control of the Lich King.

 Hallow's End will take place from October 18th and will last until the 1st of November.